ElusiveNULL/avanzata-docs/Pronunciation.md

 - Z: Pronounced like English S (IPA: /s/) in most cases.
 Pronounced as the 'ts' in English 'cats' (IPA: /ts/) when preceded by an N.

 ### Consonant Reduction/Omission
-When multiple consonants occur in a row, only the last one is **fully** pronounced and the others are either reduced (pronoucned quieter with less effort) or dropped, up to the speaker's discretion.
+When multiple consonants occur in a row, only the last one is **fully** pronounced and the others are either reduced (pronounced quieter with less effort) or dropped, up to the speaker's discretion.
 However there are some exceptions:

 - If the last consonant in the consonant chain is an R, the preceding consonant is fully pronounced and the R is pronounced as an H and reduced.
 Example: “Preparer” would be pronounced as /phepaɾˈeː/
 - If the first consonant is an N or M, it is not pronounced, but the preceding vowel is nasalized.